-Neurodermatitis is a skin condition characterized by chronic itching or scaling.
-Neurodermatitis starts with a patch of itchy skin, but scratching makes the area even itchier, so you keep scratching.
+Neurodermatitis starts with a patch of itchy skin, but scratching it makes the area even itchier.
 Eventually you may scratch simply out of habit.
 This cycle of chronic itching and scratching can cause the affected skin to become thick and leathery.

 Signs and symptoms of neurodermatitis include:

 The primary symptom of neurodermatitis is itchy skin — often a single patch on the neck, wrist, forearm, thigh or ankle.
 Sometimes neurodermatitis affects genital areas, such as the vulva or scrotum.